Anthropology and Sociology

 Contact Person: Professor Cara Cotellese 610-683-4493; email@example.com

-Department Details: All students in the Department of Electronic Media are required to take a full-time, full-semester senior internship at a departmentally-approved media location.
+Department Details: All students in the Department of Cinema, Television and Media Production are required to take a full-time, full-semester senior internship at a departmentally-approved media location.
 Students must have senior status and have completed all of their required TVR courses in order to intern.
 Students are strongly encouraged to take their internship their last semester.
 Senior Seminar must be taken the semester prior to interning.

 Contact Person: Karen Kresge 610-683-4530; firstname.lastname@example.org